|

 the series and the author.
 Well done Dean Murphy!
 Creatively appropriate title, too.”

-When Medallion published Stress Fracture, by prolific D.P.
-Lyle, part of Murphy’s review
+When Medallion published Stress Fracture by prolific D.P.
+Lyle part of Murphy’s review

 is used on the cover: “D.P.
-Lyle writes the perfect prescription for a psychological thriller.”
+Lyle writes the perfect prescription for a psychological thriller.

-Charlyne Kilpatrick, who sang with Gregg Allman, said of my A Simple Act of Violence review: “You have a most
+Charlyne Kilpatrick, who sang with Gregg Allman, said of A Simple Act of Violence review:

-amazing command of the English language.
-When you write, it takes readers exactly where you want them.
-The
+“You have a most amazing command of the English language.
+When you write, it takes readers

-review is very good.
+exactly where you want them.
+The review is very good.
 I want to read the book!”
-The review states that “R.J.
-Ellory is the Stephen King of crime fiction.”

-Reviews news: Authors often speak well of others but when they reference reviews on their websites, that speaks volumes.
+Reviews news: Authors often speak well of others but when they reference reviews on their websites,

+that speaks volumes.
 Some website blurbs and review links follow.
-Visit the authors’ websites and let ‘em know their novels are appreciated.
+Visit the authors’ websites and

-Click on the hyperlinked titles or book photos to read the reviews.
-The Interviews page has additional links.
+let ‘em know their novels are appreciated.
+Click on the hyperlinked titles or book photos to read the

 Ridley Pearson’s Killer Summer “has readers holding onto this cliffhanger with fingertips as strong